Yamaha Wolverine SxS with Winch

 With the correct winch and off-road winching equipment, we can now look at the essential steps and techniques you should follow to ensure a successful winching operation.

-First and foremost, always assess the situation before attempting to use your winch.
+First and foremost, always assess recovery situations before attempting to use your winch.
 Evaluate the terrain, the obstacles, and what exactly is causing you to be stuck.
 This assessment will help you determine the best winching direction and technique to employ.

 Next, look for a distant anchor point that is secure, stable, and easily accessible.
-Look for a sturdy tree, boulder, or other vehicle that can handle the force exerted by the winch.
+Look for sturdy large trees, boulders, or other anchor vehicles that can handle the force exerted by the winch.

 Unspool as much of the line as needed to rig comfortably and safely.
 We highly recommend wearing leather work gloves, as ropes and cables can do a number on your hands.
 Be especially careful with steel cables as they fray over time and will cut you.